 For all the members of the household:

-- A certificate of nationality or for non-Monegasques (for each member of the household), or for people who are not Monegasque, a copy of their valide residence permit (double sided).
-If applicable, a copy of the Monegasque identity card for people accommodated and declared at the residence of the applicant
+- A certificate of nationality or for non-Monegasques (for each member of the household), or for people who are not Monegasque, a copy of their valid residence permit (double sided).
+If applicable, a valid copy of the Monegasque identity card for people accommodated and declared at the residence of the applicant

 - For children, a copy of their valid ID card (double sided), a copy of the family record booklet or a birth certificate